jonnonz1/nz-statute-book/acts/public/1949/forests-act-1949.md

   (d) vary or cancel the notification to the extent necessary to give effect to the agreement or amendment or renewal stated in the certificate.

 ### 67L Plan not to constitute subdivision
-The approval or registration of a sustainable forest management plan shall not constitute a subdivision of land for the purposes of the Local Government Act 1974 or the Natural and Built Environment Act 2023.
+The approval or registration of a sustainable forest management plan shall not constitute a subdivision of land for the purposes of the Local Government Act 1974 or the Resource Management Act 1991.

 **Miscellaneous provisions**